Stepan Gonchar Ukraine

 The Gonchar family consisted of Denis, Fedora, and their two teenage sons, Stepan and Ivan.
 When Rachelle and Valentina approached the family, they immediately agreed to hide them.
 Valentina, who was able to pass as a Christian, secured false identity papers and soon left to search for work.
 Rachelle remained in hiding for two years.
 In the winter, she lived in a small hole behind the oven.
 During the warmer months, she lived in a shed.
 Stepan and Ivan brought food and water to Rachelle.

 After the village was liberated by the Soviet army in March 1944, Rachelle and Valentina returned to their home.
-To this day, Valentina has maintained her friendship with the Gonchars.
+Valentina maintained her friendship with the Gonchars for the rest of their lives.

 Stepan Gonchar lived in the same village until he died in January 2014.